ThisaraAriyawansha/pointsell-electronics/README.md

 # 🔌 PointSell Electronics POS System

 A modern Point-of-Sale and inventory management system built specially for **electronic component shops** such as resistor, capacitor, transistor, IC, module, and tool stores.
-Developed using **Laravel, Livewire, Tailwind CSS, and MySQL**, it provides a fast, secure, and customizable retail management solution.
+Developed using **Laravel, Tailwind CSS, and MySQL**, it provides a fast, secure, and customizable retail management solution.

 ---